The Meaning Behind Correspondence Lists

 There isn’t one single definitive source to go to for what means this or that.
 There are millions.
 Every person on this planet has their own view and inner connection to the other things on this planet.
 Some maybe similar, or nearly identical even.
 But because we all have our own experiences, we all have slight variations in how we view things that come across our path.
 It can be as simple as being a cat person vs. a dog person.

 Alchemy helps to explain the relationships between total creation and the position of the parts which compose it.
 All parts are created from each other part, without all parts, there is nothingness.
 Without you, the Universe cannot exist.
-You, and I and all things seen and unseen are needed to make up what the Divine Universe is.
+You, and I and all things, seen and unseen are needed to make up what the Divine Universe is.
+Paganism shares that view too.

 Some Alchemical traditions believe each chemist needs to define their own relation to the natural elements.
 In other words, what does water mean to you and how does that relate to your connection to that element?
 For instance, Air is essential to life.
 Without it we can not breath and take in life.
 To some, water is the essential element of life, we are made up mostly of water.
 The “air” group people would argue that water can sustain us, but so can wine or fruit juice, so it’s not as essential as air.
-In turn the “water” group people would debate that assertion point to the Earth as being covered in water and where life began on the planet.
+In turn the “water” group people would debate that assertion, pointing to the Earth as being covered in water and refer to water as the place where life began on the planet.

 This circular argument might be interesting, but it doesn’t get anyone closer to feeling connected to the element and knowing when and how it can be used in their life.
 And that’s the problem with the singular definitive correspondence lists.
 If you don’t feel connected to the correspondence, how are you going to use that energy for your purpose and intent?

-While elements, stones, crystals and other physical items have scientific chemical properties that can strongly influence their vibration, they are considered to be somewhat fixed.
-And that makes from a scientific point of view.
+While plants, animals, elements, stones, crystals and other physical items have scientific chemical properties that can strongly influence their vibration, they are considered to be somewhat fixed.
+And that makes some sense, from a scientific point of view.
 This perspective is similar to Astrological correspondences.
-There are things in life that are fixed and others that are mailable (can change).
+There are things in life that are fixed and others that are mutable (can change).

 Because of this, it’s important to learn a little more about these types of physical items and what their chemical make up is.
 Physics and Metaphysics are not at odds with each other; they work together in concert and depend on each other.
 So once you have gathered your information about the chemical and scientific properties, you can develop your correspondence list based on your personal view of that physical element.